wsancheza/go-bootcamp/README.md

 # Tests
 Due to responses are dinamic depending on hour run, check only static information for City, such as type, id, and country.

-It just needs execute command pytest.
+It just needs execute command `pytest`.